Manuscripts Accepted for Publication

 - Display equations are considered part of the text, and as such should include appropriate punctuation.
 If they conclude a sentence, they should be followed with a period.

 Submit any supplementary material, such as movies, lengthy tables, appendices and other content.
 This material must have been peer-reviewed.
 The supplementary material should be identified in the article text similar to a Figure or Table (e.g., Movie 1).
-Acceptable file types include JPG, PDF, Excel, and Word for supplementary figures, tables, or text, and mpg, mpeg, mov, avi, and wmv for movies.
-Other file types may not be supported by the system.
+Acceptable file types include JPG, PDF, Excel, and Word for supplementary figures, tables, or text, and mp4, mpg, mpeg, mov, and avi for movies.
 If you have any questions, please contact email@example.com.

 Journal of Vision uses a graphic icon to represent each paper on the Table of Contents for each issue.
 The author should submit an icon with the final production version of the manuscript.
 The icon should be 96x96 pixels in size, and should illustrate or exemplify the topic of the paper.
 Natural examples are stimuli or figures of results from the paper.
 Consult previous issues for examples.